sanjaybh/aircode_api_shopping/docs/en/src/getting-started/index.md

 }
 ```

-In the "Console" area, you can see the log output through `console.log` when the function is running:
+In the **Console** area, you can see the log output through `console.log` when the function is running:

 ```
 18:24:30.237 Received params: { payload: 'Hello, Micheal!' }